HSU-F20-CS346/F20-346-course-materials/assignments/1 - Port Scanner/readme.md

 Come up with something yourself!
 Just okay it with me first :)

 # Tips
 Not sure where to start?
-Try running the EchoService client with and without the server running.
+Try running the EchoService client with and without the EchoService server running.
 What do you notice?

 The default TcpClient timeout is a little long which will make scanning multiple ports take too long.